-We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and Chapter 10.550, Rules of the Florida Auditor General.
-We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards, Independent Auditors' Report on Compliance For Each Major State Project and on Internal Control over Compliance Required by Chapter 10.550, Rules of the Florida Auditor General, and Schedule of Findings and Questioned Costs.
-Disclosures in those reports and schedule, which are dated May 30, 2014, should be considered in conjunction with this management letter.
+We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards and our Independent Accountants' Report on an examination conducted in accordance with AICPA Professional Standards, Section 601, regarding compliance requirements in accordance with Chapter 10.550, Rules of the Auditor General.
+Disclosures in those reports which are dated June 12, 2015, should be considered in conjunction with this management letter.